 You can use the Bob Ross effect to give your images a painted look.
+You can save your settings as a preset for future use.

 To Give Your Photos a Bob Ross Effect:

 You can also access the Special Effects menu from the Filter drop-down menu or Filter toolbar.